10 Tips From Therapists to Finish the Year Strong

 “It’s quite possible you achieved a lot of goals, and probably more than you even realize,” she said.
 “Instead of only focusing on what you didn’t do, create a ‘done list’ to acknowledge the small wins.
 These are valuable to achieving your goals.”

 Petellier also points out the need for self-compassion to finish the year strong.
 “Perfectionism often tricks us into setting unrealistically high standards, which leads to unnecessary frustration and stress,” she said.
 “Giving due credit to all you’ve done helps you stay motivated and maintain momentum.
 Progress isn’t always linear.
-Anything you’ve done to move closer to your goals are steps in the right direction.”
+Anything you’ve done to move closer to your goals is a step in the right direction.”

 #5 Celebrate growth